BeeEvolved/ThumbWars/README.md

    - Upload a video demonstration showing the hardware in operation.

 4. **Final Submission:**
-   - Ensure your submission is complete and no alterations are made after October 1, 2024.
+   - Ensure your submission is complete and no alterations are made after 2/20/2025.